-Concrete slabjacking using polyurethane foam is 50% to 80% less than the cost of replacing the same concrete.
-Ultimately the cost of raising or stabilizing concrete is a direct reflection of how much material the project will require.
+Concrete slabjacking using polyurethane foam is more cost-effective than installing new concrete.
+Ultimately, the cost of raising or stabilizing concrete is a direct reflection of how much material the project will require.
 The cost of the repair depends on a few factors: the size of the void to be filled, how far the slab is settled, the amount of voids to be filled, or if other sections need to be involved in the repair.
 To avoid any unexpected costs, simply call a PURLIFT estimator who will assess your project on-site and provide a FREE estimate before the work begins.

 At your request, our estimator will assess the project and provide an estimate of the work to be repaired.
 Provided the area is accessible, it is not necessary to be present at the time of the estimate.
 Once the proposal is accepted and signed, work can usually begin within 2 to 4 weeks.
 Jobs typically take only a few hours to complete.
 Slabs can be driven over once the job is completed, but we suggest that you wait 24 hours before parking on the slabs.